When You’re In a Relationship but Always Feel Alone

 This is a situation that’s more common than you might think.
 The problem arises when you decide not to resolve it.

-Being alone but with a partner can give rise to a deep feeling of emptiness that comes from within.
-You feel like this emptiness is impossible to resolve because you’re already with a partner!
+If you feel alone even when you’re with your partner, this can give rise to a deep feeling of emptiness that comes from within.
+Additionally, you may even think this emptiness is impossible to resolve because you’re already with a partner!

 Sure, you’re not technically “alone,” at least not physically.
-But just because a person is there in body doesn’t mean they’re there in spirit.
+However, just because a person is there in body doesn’t mean they’re there in spirit.

-Sometimes you need to pay attention to the signs that are warning you that you and your partner aren’t as close as you think.
+Sometimes you need to pay attention to the warning signs that you and your partner aren’t as close as you think.

 - Instead of encouraging you, motivating you to pursue your dreams and take on that crazy project that’s come into your mind, they try to get you to leave that nonsense behind you.